rapodaca/dialect/src/manuscript.md

 [Figure: Interpreting Partial Bonds]

 The following procedure assigns a relative coordinate to a neighbor of the left terminal.
 First, determine the relative order of the neighbor and the left terminal.
-If the neighbor follows the left terminal, place it to the upper left of the terminal if the bond state is `Up`, or to the lower left if the bond state is `Down`.
-If the terminal follows its neighbor, reverse these assignments.
+If the neighbor succeeds the left terminal, place it to the upper left of the terminal if the bond state is `Up`, or to the lower left if the bond state is `Down`.
+If the terminal succeeds its neighbor, reverse these assignments.

 An analogous procedure assigns relative coordinates to a neighbor of the right terminal.
-If a neighbor succeeds the right terminal, place it to the upper right given an `Up` state, or to the lower left given a `Down` state.
+If a neighbor succeeds the right terminal, place it to the upper right given an `Up` state, or to the lower right given a `Down` state.
 Reverse these assignments if the right terminal succeeds its neighbor.

-In some cases, the placement of a terminal neighbor can be deduced from the placement of a sibling.
+In some cases the placement of a terminal neighbor can be deduced from the placement of a sibling, without the presence of an explicit PPB.
 For example, a left terminal has two neighbors, but only one of them uses a PPB.
 The neighbor with the PPB can then be placed explicitly.
 Doing so allows the remaining neighbor without a PPB to be placed as well.
 For example, if the neighbor of a left terminal is placed in the upper left quadrant, then the sibling without a PPB can only occupy the lower left quadrant.

 [Figure: Implied Neighbor Placement]

 The assignment of relative coordinates to both terminals and all neighbors yields a double bond conformation.

+Consider the encoding of PPBs for (*E*)-2-butene.
+Assume that indexes are assigned sequentially from left to right and the goal is to arrive at a trans (or anti) substituent orientation.
+Begin by placing the two double bond terminals on the x-axis.
+Left and right terminals are assigned on the basis that index 2 precedes index 3.
+The left terminal (Atom 1) succeeds its neighbor (Atom 0), which should therefore be placed in the lower-left quadrant.
+To achieve this, assign a PPB state of 'Up'.
+The right terminal (Atom 2) precedes its neighbor (Atom 3), which should be placed in the upper-right quadrant.
+To active this, assign a PPB state of 'Up'.

+[Figure: Assigning PPBs to (*E*)-2-butene]

+In a similar manner assigned PPBs can be decoded.
+The process starts by placing Atom 1 to the left of Atom 2 along the x-axis.
+The PPB between the left terminal and its neighbor (Atom 0) uses the `Up` state.
+The neighbor precedes the left terminal, so Atom 0 should be placed in the lower-left quadrant.
+The PPB between the right terminal and its neighbor (Atom 3) uses the `Up` state.
+The neighbor (Atom 3) succeeds the right terminal (Atom 2).
+Therefore, Atom 3 is placed in the upper right quadrant.
+This results in the expected conformation (*E*).

 # Configuration